vanhoutk/DistributedFileSystem/README.md

   - This general design has its faults – improve on it if you can.

+  - Will use the user's session key as a unique identifier for the user
+  - Need to add an abort/commit to the fileserver

 9. Lock Service
   - ~~Create a locking server~~